Christmas in Slovakia

 In Slokvia, Christmas celebrations begin with Advent.
 Many Slovaks are Roman Catholics so this is the start of the important spiritual preparations for Christmas.

 Slovaks also celebrate St. Nicholas' day on the 6th December.
 In Slovakia he is known as sv.
 Mikulas.
 He comes in the evening of the 5th December and gives presents to good children.
 Young children place their shoes near the door so sv.
 Mikulas can fill them with sweets and fruit.
-If you have been bad, you might be visited by the 'Huba' (a wicked little creature no bigger than an ant) who puts coal in your shoes.

 During Advent there are lots of preparations to be made for Christmas.
 The include cleaning the house, baking, shopping and buying the Christmas Tree.
 Carps are also sold on the streets from big tanks (carp is eaten in the main Christmas meal).

 Christmas Eve is the most important day during Christmas for Slovaks.
 It is called 'Stedry den' (the Generous Day).
 The actual evening is called 'Stedry vecer' (the Generous Evening) and the Christmas season is called 'Vianoce'.